Home

 Can we teach computers to write fast libraries?

 Our flagship is the SPIRAL program generation system, which, entirely autonomously, generates platform-tuned implementations of signal processing transform such as the discrete Fourier transform, discrete cosine transform, and many others.
-Look at a few recent benchmarks.
+Look at a few benchmarks.
 But we also provide other online generators (see the right column).

 SPIRAL addresses one of the current key problems in numerical software and hardware development: how to achieve close to optimal performance with reasonable coding effort?
 (More detailed problem statement.)